richelbilderbeek/paper_k3_ratings/docs/paper.md

 we expect these factors to average out any biases.
 However, it will make it harder to observe any significant effects.

+This research used K3 as a dataset.
+The choice for this dataset is based on the the first author being familiar with their work.
+There are, however, other bands that could also be considered, such as The Nolans, with 9 formations and 23 studio albums could also be just as suitable.
+Repeating this same experiment for such a band would give more general insights in the effect of band member personality on fan's song ratings.

+Bands such as AKB48 and Morning Musume, highly commercial bands that have had more formations than CD have been considered unsuitable for this research, as we estimate it is too likely that the personality of the band members have an effect on song ratings by fans.
+Performing this same experiment on those band and finding such an unexpected difference between formations would be quite an unexpected finding according to us.